ATTENTION: MEASLES CASES IN LOS ANGELES COUNTY

 |

-MMR (M-M-R II and PRIORIX) are fully interchangeable for all indications for which MMR vaccination is recommended.
-MMRV (ProQuad) vaccine is only licensed for use in children 12 months through 12 years of age.
-MMRV (ProQuad) may be given at the same time as other vaccines.
-1 Associated with a higher risk for fever and febrile seizures in children 12-23 months of age *An additional dose may be indicated in outbreak situations and foreign travel where measles exposure is likely.
+†MMR (M-M-R®II and PRIORIX®) are fully interchangeable for all indications for which MMR vaccination is recommended. ‡MMRV (ProQuad®) vaccine is only licensed for use in children 12 months through 12 years of age.
+MMRV (ProQuad®) may be given at the same time as other vaccines.
+MMRV (ProQuad®) is associated with a higher risk for fever and febrile seizures in children 12-23 months of age. *An additional dose may be indicated in outbreak situations and foreign travel where measles exposure is likely.
 Doses given before 12 months are invalid.
-May receive 1st dose of MMR 4 days before 1st birthday *Pregnancy is a contraindication to vaccination with live virus vaccines, including MMR and vaccines.
-ACIP recommends that pregnancy be avoided for 1 month following receipt of MMR vaccine. |
+May receive 1st dose of MMR 4 days before 1st birthday.
+Pregnancy is a contraindication to vaccination with live virus vaccines, including MMR.
+The American College of Obstetricians & Gynecologists (ACOG) recommends avoiding pregnancy for 4 weeks after receipt of MMR. |

 Provides important information on reporting, procedures, recommendations, and links to LAC DPH investigation forms.